Longacre School, Shamley Green, near Guildford

 THE ACADEMIC RESULTS

-The school’s last full ISI inspection was in Feb 2014, and judged outstanding for its early years, and excellent for its teaching, curriculum, and pupil’s progress and attainment; as well as excellent for its pastoral care, spiritual, moral, social and cultural development, and links with parents.
+The school’s last full ISI inspection was in Feb 2014, and it was judged outstanding for its early years, and excellent for its teaching, curriculum, and pupils’ progress and attainment; as well as excellent for its pastoral care, spiritual, moral, social and cultural development, and links with parents.
 In January 2018, the ISI carried out a Regulatory Compliance Inspection – read that report here.

 The Fairfax Scholarship, named after the school’s founder Ursula Fairfax-Cholmeley, is an academic scholarship open to both internal and external candidates entering year 3.
-Scholarships are awarded at 10 per cent of the school fee and will normally be provided for the whole of the remaining time that the child is at Longacre.
-Means-tested bursaries may also be available to children from year 3 and above, offering up to 100 per cent of the fees.
+Means-tested bursaries are also available to children from year 3 and above, offering up to 100 per cent of the fees.

 The Pre-prep is housed in its own building – facing The Quad – with a separate play area for the children.
 The rising 3s are in the nursery and the rising 4s are in the Kindergarten which are made up of adjoining classrooms.
-The Pre-prep pupils benefit from specialist lessons in music, Forest school and games.
+The Pre-prep pupils benefit from specialist lessons in music, Forest School and PE.

-Another noteworthy feature is the school’s logo – a bear – chosen because the founder’s name Ursula means bear and because her husband, Robert Fitzgerald was from British Columbia in Canada, the state of the grizzly bear.
+The school’s logo – a bear – chosen because the founder’s name Ursula means bear and because her husband, Robert FitzGerald was from British Columbia in Canada, the state of the grizzly bear.

 WRAP AROUND CARE

 The school day starts for everyone at 8.30am and ends at 3.45pm, and there is an Early Birds Club available from 7.30am and after-school care until 6pm.
-There’s also a wide range of extra-curricular clubs – which run after school as well as at lunchtime – with the most recent additions of ballet and chess (of which Mr Bryan is suitably proud!).
+There’s also a wide range of extra-curricular clubs – which run after school as well as at lunchtime – including activities like judo, cookery, Pilates, drama, gymnastics, debating and drama.

-Fees start at £3,275 a term for pupils in full-time nursery or kindergarten rising to £4,875 for children in year 6.
+Fees start at £3,675 a term for pupils in full-time nursery and kindergarten rising to £5,565 for children in year 6.
 Fees include lunch and morning and afternoon snacks.
 After-school care is extra, at £2.60 per 30 mins when it’s pre-booked or £5.20 per 30 mins drop in.

 WORD ON THE GROUND